Althaf287/ML-Breast-Cancer-Classifiers/README.md

 - `Model Comparison:- ` The performance of each model is compared based on accuracy, and we determine which model works best for this dataset.

 ## **Conclusion**
 This project demonstrates the application of multiple classification algorithms on the Breast Cancer dataset.
-Each model is evaluated, and we compare their accuracy to determine the best performer.
+Each model is evaluated, and I compare their accuracy to determine the best performer.